cloudsimplus/cloudsimplus/docs/javadocs/org/cloudsimplus/builders/tables/Table.rst

 addColumnList
 ^^^^^^^^^^^^^

-.. java:method::  TableBuilder addColumnList(String... columnTitles)
+.. java:method::  Table addColumnList(String... columnTitles)
-   :outertype: TableBuilder
+   :outertype: Table

    Adds a list of columns (with given titles) to the end of the table's columns to be printed, where the column data will be printed without a specific format.

    :param columnTitles: The titles of the columns
-   :return: the \ :java:ref:`TableBuilder`\  instance.
+   :return: the \ :java:ref:`Table`\  instance.

    **See also:** :java:ref:`.addColumn(String)`